-Now, you can add a first step to your newly created guide via the + Step button or with Click Here.
+Now, let's add the first step to our newly created guide via the + Step button.

 Select a step type (our first choice is a Modal).
 You can either start with a template or create it from scratch.

-In the middle of the page, you see your empty step.
+In the middle of the page, you will see your empty step.
 You can design the steps you want by adding texts, images, videos, etc.

 Set a position for your Modal (1).
-Our step has an image and a text.
+Our step has an image and text.
 We used default requisite buttons.
-You have an option to use custom buttons.
+You also have an option to use custom buttons.

 Note: requisite buttons are used to move back and forth between a guide's steps or to dismiss one.